 Now I’ve decided to change this blog, in a few ways: first, I’m lifting the anonymity.
 My name is Jennifer, or Jen, half French half British 35 year old, currently living in Ireland with my husband Christophe and our two boys.
 As a consequence, I’ve also cleaned up the blog of things I’m not sure I want everyone I know to read 😉

-Second, I’m not only a mum, and I will keep a space on this blog for myself.
-Here is a good, if sad, read, recently published, on the needs of mums and the wrongs of our society towards mums: SamantahNolanSmith
+Second, I’m keeping a space on this blog for myself, poetry etc. Here is a good, if sad, read, recently published, on the needs of mums and the wrongs of our society towards mums: SamantahNolanSmith

 Third, I’ve decided to “come out” as a mum.
 I’m a long term breastfeeder and tandem feeder, my eldest is four years old in a month, my youngest is just over 8 months old, both breastfed – if differently.
 I am, with my husband, also a co-sleeper: one big bed and a co-sleeper barely used for us four!
 It’s the only way, I think, if you want to continue breastfeeding…